 1 June 2010

-Hurricane season starts today, and the USGS Louisiana Water Science Center is committed to collecting and providing the most up-to-date information before, during, and after the storms that are sure to come our way.
+Hurricane season starts today, and the USGS Lower Mississippi Gulf Water Science Center is committed to collecting and providing the most up-to-date information before, during, and after the storms that are sure to come our way.
 When a hurricane or tropical storm is approaching, accurate and timely storm data are crucial in making good decisions regarding personal safety and property protection.
 With the additional problems associated with the Deepwater Horizon oil spill, these decisions are more important than ever.
 We maintain an extensive network of data-collection platforms (DCP) on or near the coast that gathers critical hydrologic and meteorological data, and we make this data available in near real-time on our NWISWeb web site.

 Hardened Gage Characteristics